Psychology services at NLC Psychology are provided by

 Master of Psychology (Clinical)

-Professional Memberships: League of Autistic Psychologists and Affirming Colleagues (LOAPAC)
+Professional Memberships: League of Autistic Psychologists and Affirming Colleagues (LOAPAC),

-Hi, I’m Alex (she/they)—a warm, collaborative, and down-to-earth psychologist (clinical registrar) with over 15 years’ experience in mental health, largely supporting children and parents to build happier, more connected relationships.
+Hi, I’m Alex (she/they)—a warm, collaborative, and down-to-earth Psychologist (clinical registrar) with over 15 years’ experience in mental health, largely supporting children and parents to build happier, more connected relationships.
 I work across the lifespan and am especially passionate about supporting Autistic and ADHD individuals—including late-identified adults—and those who feel they “don’t quite fit the mould.”
 This includes supporting those navigating burnout and chronic health conditions.

 I’m a neuroaffirming and gender-affirming clinician, and my space is LGBTQIA+ safe, kink- and poly-aware, inclusive of all identities and experiences—so you can feel safe to show up just as you are.